natenka/pyneng-book-en/docs/source/book/15_module_re/sub.rst

     200 aabb:cc60:7000 Gi0/6
     300 aabb:cc70:7000 Gi0/7

-Regular expression is divided into groups:
+Regex is divided into groups:

 -  ``(\d+)`` - the first group.
 VLAN number gets here
 -  ``([a-f,0-9]+).([a-f,0-9]+).([a-f,0-9]+)`` - the following three groups (2, 3, 4) describe MAC address
 -  ``(\S+)`` - the fifth group.
 Describes an interface.

-In a second regular expression these groups are used.
+In a second regex these groups are used.
 To refer to a group a backslash and a group number are used.
 To avoid backslash screening, *raw* string is used.
 As a result, the corresponding substrings will be substituted instead of group numbers.
 For example, format of MAC address record was also changed.